elitalon/elitalon.github.io/_posts/2016-07-23-what-nobody-will-tell-you-about-json.md

 By reading the standard we can see that JSON is a fairly simple format.
 What’s wrong with it then?
 Why do we have such proliferation of libraries for Swift, attempting to provide the definitive way of doing something that simple?
 Bear with me and let’s propose a few hypothesis on that.

 ### 1. Limited support in Swift
 The first reason could be the limited support that Swift offers.
 If you think about it, parsing JSON in Objective-C is easier thanks to reflection and Key Value Coding.
-[Mantle](https://github.com/Mantle/Mantle) and [OSReflectionKit](https://github.com/iAOS/OSReflectionKit) are two good examples of how these language/runtime features are used.
+[Mantle](https://github.com/Mantle/Mantle) and [OSReflectionKit](https://github.com/iAOS/OSReflectionKit) are two good examples of how these language and runtime features are used.

 Swift on the other hand has limited support for reflection.
 There are some protocols like [CustomReflectable](https://developer.apple.com/library/ios/documentation/Swift/Reference/Swift_CustomReflectable_Protocol/index.html) and the [Mirror](https://developer.apple.com/library/ios/documentation/Swift/Reference/Swift_Mirror_Structure/index.html#//apple_ref/swift/struct/s:Vs6Mirror) type.
 But still, it doesn’t have the dynamism of Objective-C.